JJ Giltinan International Trophy: Seve Jarvin era - 2005 to 2014

-Controversy of 2017
+2017 Controversy

 The 2017 Championship was won by the Thurlow Fisher Lawyers team of Michael Coxon, Dave O'Connor and Trent Barnabas.
 2nd place went to Coopers 62 Rag & Famish Hotel (Jack Macartney, Mark Kennedy and Peter Harris), and 3rd place and the final podium position went to the team from New Zealand on Yamaha (David McDairmid, Matt Steven and Brad Collins).
 The Kiwi team did win 4 out of the 7 races and were unlucky not to win the regatta, but consistency is the key in this regatta and Michael Coxon and his team never finished worse than 5th.
 Yamaha had 4 wins, a 5th and a disastrous 19th along with a DNF.
 The DNF is where the controversy lies.
 Yamaha won their first protest and gained average points; however, this protest was appealed by skiff legend David Witt sailing Appliances Online.
 The original decision was overturned without a hearing and without Yamaha able to counter the evidence.
 Yamaha was not allowed to appeal.